landonb/dubs_html_entities/README.rst

 ``nmap <M-%> <Plug>DubsHtmlEntities_ToggleLookup``

-Core Dubsacks Key Mappings
+Core Dubs Vim Key Mappings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're using all the Dubsacks, the HTML entity table is already mapped.
+If you're using all the Dubs Vim, the HTML entity table is already mapped.

 ===========================  ============================  ==============================================================================
  Key Mapping                  Description                   Notes